Florida National Parks

 Fort Caroline National Memorial Park pays homage to the French and Spanish presence that dominated the area in the 17th Century.
 Those who want to know more about how armies try to take over territories would love to visit the place.

 It’s where the French tried to build a settlement but ultimately failed.
-The entire national park serves as a reminder that even the forces that were all-powerful and great sometimes failed too!
+The entire national park serves as a reminder that even the most powerful forces sometimes fail!
 Tours around the monument are great for kids and adults!

 Photo Credit: NPS Photo/Stankiewicz